Home / Focused Guides / Health & Wellness Guide / 10 Best Ski Resorts for Families in Pennsylvania

 10 Best Ski Resorts for Families in Pennsylvania

 Ready to hit the slopes?
-Here's where to go for a kid-friendly trip.
+Here's where to go for a kid-friendly trip

-For most Philly families, the need to get out of the cold city and into a winter wonderland beyond the Schuylkill is paramount.
-We suggest taking the family skiing — the sport that combines the love of snow with the love of sitting indoors with cocoa (because really, can you do one without the other?).
+For most Philly families, it’s essential to occasionally escape the city for a winter wonderland beyond the Schuylkill.
+We suggest taking the family skiing โ€” the sport that combines the love of snow with the love of sitting indoors with hot cocoa.
+(Because really, can you do one without the other?)

 Spring Mountain Adventures